scottbcovert/apex-dateservice/README.md

 # Apex DateService
 This utility class was built to provide the same date literal values that Salesforce built for SOQL queries in generic Apex.

 The class supports all date literals found in the [old documentation](https://help.salesforce.com/apex/HTViewHelpDoc?id=custom_dates.htm&language=en) (screnshots below), which includes all those in the [new documentation](https://developer.salesforce.com/docs/atlas.en-us.soql_sosl.meta/soql_sosl/sforce_api_calls_soql_select_dateformats.htm) as well as a few others.
-In addition, I've added support for half years & fiscal half years.
+In addition, I've added support for half years, fiscal half years, & N [Period Type]S FROM NOW.

 ![DateLiterals](https://cloud.githubusercontent.com/assets/524857/17267057/36a070e2-55b6-11e6-89c2-3373515bb2a0.png)